 Phosphorus is a nutrient required by all organisms for the basic processes of life.
 Phosphorus is a natural element found in rocks, soils and organic material.
-Phosphorus clings tightly to soil particles and is used by plants, so its concentrations in clean waters is generally very low.
-However, phosphorus is used extensively in fertilizer and other chemicals, so it can be found in higher concentrations in areas of human activity.
+Phosphorus clings tightly to soil particles and is used by plants.
+Phosphorus is used extensively in fertilizer and other chemicals, so it can be found in higher concentrations in areas of human activity.
 Many seemingly harmless activities added together can cause phosphorus overloads.

-Phosphorus exists in water in either a particulate phase or a dissolved phase.
-Particulate matter includes living and dead plankton, precipitates of phosphorus, phosphorus adsorbed to particulates, and amorphous phosphorus.
-The dissolved phase includes inorganic phosphorus and organic phosphorus.
-Phosphorus in natural waters is usually found in the form of phosphates (PO4-3).
-Phosphates can be in inorganic form (including orthophosphates and polyphosphates), or organic form (organically-bound phosphates).
 If excessive amounts of phosphorus and nitrogen are added to the water, algae and aquatic plants can be produced in large quantities.
-When these algae die, bacteria decompose them, and use up oxygen.
-This process is called eutrophication.
+The effects of increase of Nitrogen and phosphorus in aquatic ecosystems can cause eutrophication.
 Dissolved oxygen concentrations can drop too low for fish to breathe, leading to fish kills.
 The loss of oxygen in the bottom waters can free phosphorus previously trapped in the sediments, further increasing the available phosphorus.